Don’t just settle for that Hard Rock Cozumel t-shirt! (unless you’re into 80s retro…)

 Don’t get me wrong, I love me some cute and kitschy souvenir shopping.
-It’s just not the best – and certainly not the most authentic of your shopping options in Cozumel.
+It’s just not the best bang for your buck – and certainly not the most authentic or artistic options when shopping in Cozumel.

 older wiser I get, I prefer digging a little deeper when I travel and finding the neat indie spots for more unique, artistic, and unexpected gifts and souvenirs.

-This guide to some legit local Cozumel shopping will get you past the novelty, and lead you to some special and more personal gifts and souvenirs for yourself and your friends and family.
+This guide to some legit local Cozumel shopping – as well as items NOT to buy in Cozumel – will get you past the novelty, and lead you to some special and more personal gifts so you know what to buy in Cozumel for yourself and your friends and family.

-Here’s my updated favorite list of the island’s fresh, fun, and fashionable shopping spots.
+Here’s my updated favorite list of the best fresh, fun, and fashionable Cozumel shopping spots.

 **Each best of what to buy in Cozumel section below is organized by category and then offers up some gift suggestions on who these are perfect for, and where to go shopping to find them on the island.

-Craftsmanship and creativity infuse all of Mexico, and Cozumel is certainly no different.
+Craftsmanship and creativity infuse all of Mexico, and Cozumel’s best shopping is certainly no different.

 Most lists of ‘best things to buy in Cozumel’ include: